bixb922/umidiparser/README.md

 The Micropython function *utime.sleep_us( event.delta_us )* can be used to sleep between events.
 Set tempo events may be present in any track.

-Multitrack file type 1 files are supported, and tracks are automatically merged during playback.
+For multitrack file type 1 files, tracks are automatically merged during playback.

 MIDI file format errors such as running status event at the beginning of